-So how does this False Claims Act statute of limitations work for qui tam actions?
+So how does this statute of limitations work for qui tam actions?
 Let’s look at a few examples.

 On July 4, 2015, a government contractor significantly overcharges the government for its services.
 On September 1, 2016, the government learns of the fraud.
 Under these circumstances, the statute of limitations will expire on July 4, 2021, six years after the fraud took place.

 The fraud again occurs on July 4, 2015, but this time, the government does not learn of the fraud until September 1, 2019.
 In this scenario, the statute of limitations will extend the time to file until September 1, 2022, three years after the government learned of the fraud.

 This time, the fraud occurs on July 4, 2011.
 The government learns of the fraud on September 1, 2019.
 Here, the statute of limitations for a qui tam action will expire on July 4, 2021, ten years after the fraud’s commission.

 Whistleblower Retaliation Actions

 The False Claims Act makes this illegal.
 It provides a way for relators to be reinstated or get money damages if they have suffered retaliation.

 The statute of limitations for whistleblower retaliation actions under the False Claims Act is three years from the time of the retaliation.